SushmitaSingh96/GraphRAG_Evaluation/README.md

 # GraphRAG Evaluation

 This repository contains the scripts to evaluate **GraphRAG** on tax-related law data in the German language on HPC.
-Note: Data is not included, only the evaluation code.
+Note: Data is not included.
+This repo only contains the steps I had used to run the open source models using vLLM on a HPC cluster.

 ## Steps to Run the Evaluation